opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param storage: Container for the sequence

-The function puts pointers of all nodes reacheable from  ``first`` into a single sequence.
+The function puts pointers of all nodes reachable from  ``first`` into a single sequence.
 The pointers are written sequentially in the depth-first order.